JREAM/ubuntu-cheatsheet/README.md

+# Ubuntu Cheatsheet

+This covers a wide assortment of quick references for the terminal/command-line.
+Additionally, near the bottom are more items for GUI and Troubleshooting.

-# Terminal
+# Table of Contents
-This is an assortment of quick references to speed up your Terminal skills!
 - [Basics](#basics)
 - [Apt](#apt)
   - [Apt Install](#apt-install)